Travel & Touring | Camping & Caravanning

 Image of caravan interior

 Pack all heavy items first – just forward of the axles, low to the ground and evenly on both sides.
-And don’t be tempted to carry them in the car – make sure they’re secured in the proper position in the caravan.
+Don’t be tempted to carry them inside the car – make sure they’re secured in the proper position in the caravan.

-Medium-weight items can then be loaded around the heavy ones, while your light items like clothing can be placed into overhead lockers.
-Never store heavy objects up high, as they will raise the caravan’s centre of gravity.
+Medium-weight items can then be loaded around the heavy ones, while light items, such as clothing, can be placed into overhead lockers.
+Never store heavy objects up high as they will raise the caravan’s centre of gravity.
 Once you’re loaded up, make sure everything is securely fastened down.

-When towing a trailer or caravan, the maximum speed at which you may travel is 100km/h, where posted speed limits allow.
+In WA, when towing a caravan or any trailer, the maximum speed at which you may travel is 100km/h, where posted speed limits allow.

 Different manufacturers provide maximum speed recommendations specific to the type of vehicle - 90km may still be too high for some models so check your owners' manual.